 - When it started out, DD was part of All India Radio.
 The initial equipment was provided by Philips India Ltd. and the coverage area was only 40 km around the national capital.
 It was inaugurated by the then President Dr Rajendra Prasad.

-- DD initially telecast programmes only on two days a week for a duration of one hour per day.
+- DD initially telecast programmes only two days a week for a duration of one hour per day.

 - With aid from the Ford Foundation, educational programmes were telecast for school children in Delhi from 1964.